 Chain 120 with cream (no pattern repeat, you make your chain any number to the length you need.)

-In the third chain from the hook, work a HDC.
-(Yarn over, insert your hook, yarn over and pull through, yarn over again and pull through all three loops on the hook, stitch complete.)
-Work a HDC into each chain.
+Row 1: In the third chain from the hook, work 1 HDC.
+Work 1 HDC into each chain.
 CH 2 and turn.

-ROW 2: Insert your hook under all loops the HDC made and to the left of the stitch post.
+Row 2: Insert your hook under all loops the HDC made and to the left of the stitch post.
 This is in-between each stitch.
-Work across the row, making sure the last stitch is in-between the last post and the chain 2 turning chain.
+Work 1 WHDC across the row, making sure the last stitch is in between the last post and the chain 2 turning chain.
 CH 2 and turn.

 Change colors every 14 rows for a total of 5 stripes of cream and 4 stripes of lilac.